HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-model-binding.md

 ## Query strings

-Query string values Pass at the end of the URL, not used during routing.
+`Query string values` pass at the end of the URL, not used during routing.

 ## Uploaded files